Skip to main content

 In a reward-centric system where the patient feels motivated and successful, the HPA axis is relatively quiescent.
 Cortisol levels are managed, allowing testosterone to bind to its receptors and exert its anabolic effects efficiently.
 The body is in a state of “permission to grow.”
 Muscle protein synthesis is favored, and the psychological benefits of testosterone, such as improved mood and confidence, are more pronounced.
 In this scenario, the TRT protocol is working with the body’s natural rhythms.

 Now, place that same patient in a penalty-driven wellness program.
-The from fear of failure elevates cortisol.
+The chronic stress from fear of failure elevates cortisol.
 Cortisol and testosterone have an antagonistic relationship.
 Elevated cortisol increases the production of Sex Hormone-Binding Globulin (SHBG), a protein that binds to testosterone in the bloodstream, rendering it inactive.

 This means that even with an adequate dose of exogenous testosterone, a smaller percentage is biologically available to do its job.
 Furthermore, cortisol can directly inhibit testosterone signaling at the cellular level and promote the breakdown of muscle tissue, an effect that TRT is specifically intended to prevent.
 The patient may find themselves needing higher doses of testosterone or experiencing frustratingly limited results, a direct consequence of the catabolic environment created by a poorly designed motivational structure.